-E98010-P3670 FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 12, 2020 AND ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF TRIMAS CORPORATION executed proxies received by the day before the cut-off date or the meeting date will be voted in the manner directed, and if no suc is made, will be voted in accordance with the Board of Directors' recommendations. meeting, ( common : your voting instructions on the reverse side of this proxy card, you hereby (1) acknowledge receipt of the proxy statement related to the above-reference 2) appoint the individuals named in such proxy statement, and each of them, as proxies, with full power of substitution, to vote all shares of TriMas Corporation stock that you would be entitled to cast if personally present at such meeting and at any postponement or adjournment thereof, and (3) revoke ar eviously given. on the rev / will be voted as specified by you.
-If no choice is specified, the proxy will be voted according to the Board of Directors' recommendations indicate verse side of this proxy, and according to the discretion of the proxy holders for any other matters that may properly come before the meeting or ar ment or adjournment thereof.
-When sig ate, sign and mail the proxy promptly in the self-addressed return envelope which requires no postage if mailed in the United State ning as an attorney, executor, administrator, trustee or guardian, please give your full title as such.
-If shares are held jointly, both owner ign.
+FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 12, 2020 AND ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF TRIMAS CORPORATION

+Properly executed proxies received by the day before the cut-off date or the meeting date will be voted in the manner directed, and if no such direction is made, will be voted in accordance with the Board of Directors' recommendations.

+By casting your voting instructions on the reverse side of this proxy card, you hereby (1) acknowledge receipt of the proxy statement related to the above-referenced meeting, (2) appoint the individuals named in such proxy statement, and each of them, as proxies, with full power of substitution, to vote all shares of TriMas Corporation's common stock that you would be entitled to cast if personally present at such meeting and at any postponement or adjournment thereof, and (3) revoke any proxies previously given.

+This proxy will be voted as specified by you.
+If no choice is specified, the proxy will be voted according to the Board of Directors' recommendations indicated on the reverse side of this proxy, and according to the discretion of the proxy holders for any other matters that may properly come before the meeting or any postponement or adjournment thereof.

+Please date, sign and mail the proxy promptly in the self-addressed return envelope which requires no postage if mailed in the United States.
+When signing as an attorney, executor, administrator, trustee or guardian, please give your full title as such.
+If shares are held jointly, both owners should sign.
 Alternatively, you may vote by phone or the internet, as described in the instructions on the reverse side of the proxy.

+Address Changes/Comments:

 (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

+Continued and to be signed on reverse side